quintel/documentation/general/nomenclature.md

 This page serves to define and clarify the various concepts used in the ETM.

 ## Business case
-The balance of income and expenses for a selected stakeholder in the energy chain.
+The balance and overview of revenues and expenses for a selected stakeholder in the energy chain for a certain period in time.

 ## Edge
 The connection between two nodes.
 In the context of an electricity network, edges would represent the cables.